amandersonyou/dvia-2019/1.mapping-time/process/README.md

 ## Process

-I have made 3 sketches of how to map time using components learned from the Bertin Retinal Variables excercise.
+I have made 6 sketches of how to map time using components learned from the Bertin Retinal Variables excercise.
+The first three concepts focus on shorter term time, such as seconds/minutes/hours.
+The second set of three concepts focuses on longer term time such as months/moons/seasons/years.

 ### Concept 1: Synesthete's Clock
 I am a person who experiences grapheme synesthesia, which essentially means I